 William Baude : Courses and Seminars

 This course covers the role of the federal courts in the federal system.
-Topics will include the jurisdiction of the federal courts, Congress's power over those courts, litigation against federal and state governments and their officials, direct and collateral review of state-court decisions, and other doctrines.
-There are no prerequisites other than Civil Procedure II, although Constitutional Law I will be useful.
+Topics will include the jurisdiction of the federal courts, Congress's power over those courts, litigation against federal and state governments and their officials, and the relationships between federal and state courts.
+There are no formal prerequisites, but Constitutional Law I and Administrative Law are both recommended.
 The student's grade is based on class participation and a final take-home examination.